Sraleik/sorci/README.md

 - [x] Fix eslint
 - [x] Make a github workflow to create a new release
 - [ ] Version the Api Doc with multiple folder
+- [ ] Add eslint workflow on new-release
 - [x] Update documentation only when there is a diff
 - [x] Remove dependency to uuid (make it possible to give a createId function to SorciEvent)
 - [x] Make the github CI run the unit test
 - [x] Make the github CI run the benchmark
 - [x] Auto generate the API reference
 - [x] Display the API with github page

+## Tweet

+Thrilled to share a new #typescript library I've been working on.
+Implementing #DynamicConsistencyBoundary from @_sara_p_ & @MilanSavic14 #killAggregate #DCB.🌐 I would love your feedback on it: https://github.com/Sraleik/sorci